Vivotek CamCloud Setup Guide v1

 image4 542w542h

-Now the setup wizard is gonna run through its process and confirm that it completed the successfully.
+Now the setup wizard is gonna run through its process and confirm that it completed the configuration successfully.

 **RTSP Failure Troubleshooting Step